 Marijuana ETFs to Buy

-Four years ago, there were no marijuana ETFs.
+Five years ago, there were no marijuana ETFs.
 Now there are nearly a dozen.

 Why the sudden explosion?

-Because there’s a lot of hot money flowing into marijuana stocks, and the operators of exchange-traded funds (ETFs) want a piece of the action!
+Because there’s been a lot of hot money flowing into marijuana stocks, and the operators of exchange-traded funds (ETFs) want a piece of the action!

 The traditional reasons for buying an ETF are that you can avoid the risk of investing in any one stock but still benefit from the growth of the sector—and the marijuana sector is certainly growing.